icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ### Understanding the Song metadata fields

 Song accepts metadata in JSON format (called a `payload`), which is validated against JSON Schema to ensure data quality.
 The first step of submitting sequencing data is to prepare the Song metadata payloads conforming to the most recent JSON schema that has been defined by the DCC.

+- This is an example of a correctly formatted Song metadata payload from a `normal sample`: https://github.com/icgc-argo/argo-metadata-schemas/blob/master/example_payloads/dash1_normal.json
-This is an example of a Song metadata payload: `<<link test payload>>`
+- This is an example of a correctly formatted Song metadata payload from a `tumour sample`: https://github.com/icgc-argo/argo-metadata-schemas/blob/master/example_payloads/dash1_tumour.json

 The `sequencing_experiment` payload is broken down into 5 sections: `root level`, `experiment`, `samples`, `read groups` and `files`.
 Each section **must** be submitted in the payload.